dariober/SICERpy/README.md

 ## TODO

 * Clean up the mess inside SICERpy.
 Lots of original code and scripts are not necessary anymore.
+* Handle cases where window size is larger than chrom size.
+Currently the solution is to create new genomes without the small chromosomes.
+* In fact, you don't need the genome data at all since it can be extracted from the bam header!
 * Re-write the other `SICER*.sh` scripts